Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 #### Comments

 **Important note:**<br/>
-Because Congas use a non-miio cloud implementation, getting them to work with Valetudo means reflashing them to a Viomi V6.
+Because these use a non-miio cloud implementation, getting them to work with Valetudo means reflashing them to a Viomi V6.
 That's possible, because the hardware is exactly the same.

 Rooting is pretty easy, only requiring a Linux Laptop and a micro USB cable.<br/>